Refugees cheer, pray, embrace strangers as they reach Greece

 By Michele Kambas

-LESBOS, Greece The man in a red and white checked shirt gingerly waded through the water holding an infant.
+LESBOS, Greece, Aug 6 The man in a red and white checked shirt gingerly waded through the water holding an infant.
 Seconds after shrugging off a life jacket, Syrian refugee Mustafa Mohammad embraced the first person he met in Greece.

 A two-hour sea journey from the western shores of Turkey, this bamboo-fringed coastline on the northern Greek island of Lesbos has become the main gateway into the European Union for refugees fleeing conflict in Syria and the wider Middle East.